iebox/BookAlchemy/7Habits.md

 - Principles always have natural consequences attached to them.
 There are positive consequences when we live in harmony with the principles.
 There are negative consequences when we ignore them.
 But because these principles apply to everyone, whether or not they are aware, this limitation is universal.
 And the more we know of correct principles, the greater is our personal freedom to act wisely.

+***

+- Now, in the early stages—when a person is new to an organization or when a child in the family is young—you can pretty well give them a goal and they’ll buy it, particularly if the relationship, orientation, and training are good.

+- But when people become more mature and their own lives take on a separate meaning, they want involvement, significant involvement.
+And if they don’t have that involvement, they don’t buy it.
+Then you have a significant motivational problem which cannot be solved at the same level of thinking that created it.”